10 Legit Ways to Get Free Internet

 • Apple Stores

 Note that you might be tempted to spend money if you’re using free Internet provided by stores and businesses.
-For that reason, you may want to be careful to plan ahead regarding your shopping.
+For that reason, you may want to be careful in planning your shopping.

-Commit to not doing any unplanned shopping while you’re taking advantage of the free Wifi available at stores and other locations.
+Commit to not doing unplanned shopping while taking advantage of the free Wifi available at stores and other locations.

 Other places where you might find free Internet access in your area might include airports and other local non-chain businesses.
 Most non-national businesses have a sign posted if they offer free Wifi.

-Since you’re likely visiting at least one of these national storefs or businesses on a semi-regular basis, it might be helpful to take advantage of their free Internet access.
+Since you’re likely visiting at least one of these national stores or businesses on a semi-regular basis, it might be helpful to take advantage of their free Internet access.

 6. Wifi Free Spot